 Follow the A619 into Chesterfield on Chatsworth Road continue on the A619

 At the Morrison's roundabout take the second exit straight over.
-(You could take the first exit and visit the Brampton Brewery Tap Rose & Crown).
+(You could take the first exit and visit Brampton Brewery's Rose & Crown).
 The road splits so keep left past the Prince Of Wales and follow the road passed numerous pubs and shops.
 The road splits again continue past the Royal Oak.
-Get into the middle lane left at the roundabout take the second exit by the KFC onto Rutland Road.
-At the top of Rutland Road Saltergate our old home turn right then immediately left on St Margarets Drive.
-At the end of St Margarets Drive turn right on to Cross Street then next left onto Queen Street.
-The Chesterfield Arms local Camra pub of the year 2010 is at the bottom of Queen Street.
-At the Chesterfield Arms junction turn right on to Newbold Road.
-Follow Newbold Road towards the town centre but keep in the left hand lane at the mini roundabout and turn left on to the B6057 Sheffield Road for just over a mile, At the next roundabout get into the middle lane and take the second exit the Donkey Derby is on the right of the Proact Stadium is a few hundred yards just past the Tesco's main entrance.
+Get into the middle lane left at the roundabout take the second exit by the KFC on to Rutland Road.
+At the top of Rutland Road, turn right then immediately left on to St Margaret's Drive.
+At the end of St Margaret's Drive, turn right on to Cross Street then next left on to Queen Street.
+The Chesterfield Arms lis at the bottom of Queen Street.
+At the Chesterfield Arms junction, turn right on to Newbold Road.
+Follow Newbold Road towards the town centre but keep in the left-hand lane at the mini roundabout and turn left on to the B6057 Sheffield Road for just over a mile, At the next roundabout. get into the middle lane and take the second exit.
+The Donkey Derby is on the right and the Proact Stadium is a few hundred yards on, just past the Tesco's main entrance.